Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Evaluation Methods

 \subsection{Noise Model Parameters}

 For each noise type, except for band-limited thermal noise, we assessed how well the generated time series distribution matched the target distribution in terms of characteristic noise parameters.
-The specific noise parameter estimation procedures are described below.
 Later, boxplots are used to compare distributions of estimated noise parameters for target and generated time series distributions.
-Boxplots of parameter estimates for target distributions capture the inherent bias and variability of the parameter estimators described below and hence provide a basis for assessing the estimated parameter distributions for the generated data.
+Boxplots of parameter estimates for target distributions with known ground truth characterize the inherent bias and variability of the estimators and hence provide a basis for assessing generated data.

-For power law noise distributions, we evaluated the accuracy of the recovered fractional difference parameter, $d$, for FDWN as well as the Hurst index, $H$, for FGN and FBM.
-The fractional difference parameter for FDWN was estimated using a maximum likelihood fitting method implemented in the `arfima' R package \cite{Veenstra2018,Veenstra2013}.
-The Hurst index for FGN and FBM is estimated using the ``discrete variations'' method \cite{Istas1997,Coeurjolly2001,Coeurjolly2017} implemented with a second-order difference filter.
+For power law noise distributions, we evaluated the accuracy of the the Hurst index, $H$, using the well-studied ``discrete variations'' method \cite{Istas1997,Coeurjolly2001,Coeurjolly2017} implemented with a second-order difference filter.

 Under the assumption that the shot noise pulse amplitudes follow an exponential distribution, which is true for our target distributions, we assessed the shot noise event rate, $\nu$, using the (apparently novel) estimator